 Even though the R-32 and the R-452B refrigerants may be the new normal when it comes to home air-conditioning it is important to realize that they will not last.
 They are good viable alternatives to the R-410A used today but they are not perfect.
 They still have a somewhat higher Global Warming Potential.
 R-32 is too flammable for some people’s taste.
 R-452B will most likely be to expensive for others.
 Who knows what the next alternative will be?

 There’s no telling what the final answer will be at this point in time.
 The only certainty is that everything is fluid and the refrigerants that we are using today could change this year or next and that I’ll do my best to keep everyone informed!
-If you see anything that is incorrect or not factual please take the time to e-mail me by clicking here and I will correct as soon as I can.
+If you see anything that is incorrect or not factual please take the time to e-mail me and I will correct as soon as I can.

 Thanks for reading and if you enjoyed the article please take the time to subscribe to our mailing list by navigating to the top right of the page and registering your e-mail.
 Thanks again!